Brad Underwood: University of Illinois

 On March 18, 2017, Underwood was hired as head coach of Illinois, replacing John Groce.
 Underwood signed a six-year contract through 2023 worth $18 million that includes two retention bonuses.
 On March 2, 2020 it was announced that Underwood and his assistants had received extensions.
-Underwood's contract was extended until the 2026 season and moves his base salary to $3.4 million, which ranks in the upper quartile of the Big Ten Conference.
+Underwood's contract was extended through the 2025-26 season and moved his base salary to $3.4 million, which ranks in the upper quartile of the Big Ten Conference.

-Illinois finished the 2020–21 regular season 16–4 in Big Ten play, 23-6 overall.
-Illinois finished in second place in Big Ten play to Michigan, who finished with a higher winning percentage at 14–3.
-On Friday, March 12, 2021, Illinois started Big Ten tournament play.
-Illinois first played Rutgers, winning 90–68.
-Illinois moved on to the Semifinals Saturday against Iowa, winning 82–71.
-In the Tournament Final on Sunday, Illinois went on to beat Ohio State, 91-88 in overtime.
-Underwood led the Illini to their first Big Ten tournament title since the 2004–05 season.
+Illinois finished the 2020–21 regular season 16–4 in Big Ten play and 23–6 overall.
+Illinois finished in second place in the Big Ten to Michigan, who finished with a higher winning percentage at 14–3.
+In the Big Ten tournament, Illinois first played Rutgers, winning 90–68.
+Illinois moved on to the semifinals against Iowa, winning 82–71.
+In the finals, Illinois beat Ohio State, 91–88 in overtime.
+Underwood led the Illini to their first Big Ten tournament title since 2005.
 Illinois secured a number one seed in the Midwest region of the 2021 NCAA men's basketball tournament.
-Their first matchup was against 16-seed Drexel on Friday, March 19 at Indiana Farmers Coliseum; the Fighting Illini defeated the Drexel Dragons 78–49.
+Their first matchup was against 16 seed Drexel; the Fighting Illini defeated the Drexel Dragons 78–49.
 In their second matchup, the Illini fell to the 8th-seeded Loyola (Chicago) Ramblers, 71–58.
-Following the end of the season, Underwood received a one-year contract extension.
+Following the end of the season, Underwood received a one-year contract extension, keeping him through 2027.

-The following season (2021-22), the Illini were co-champions of the Big Ten with a 15-5 record.
-Illinois again made the NCAA Tournament, in which the team beat Chattanooga in the first round before losing to Houston in the second round.
-Following the end of the season, Underwood received a one-year contract extension.
+The following season (2021-22), the Illini were co-champions of the Big Ten with a 15–5 record.
+Illinois again made the NCAA Tournament where they beat Chattanooga in the first round before losing to Houston in the second round.
+Following the end of the season, Underwood received a one-year contract extension, keeping him through 2028.

-In the 2022-23 season, the Illini again made the NCAA Tournament, this time losing in the first round to Arkansas.
+In the 2022-23 season, the Illini again made the NCAA Tournament, where they lost in the first round to Arkansas.

-The Illini had one of their best seasons in history in 2023-24.
-With a 14-6 record, the Illini finished second place in Big Ten play and proceeded to win the Big Ten Tournament against Wisconsin.
-Winning the Big Ten Tournament triggered an automatic contract extension, keeping him under contract through the 2029-30 season.
-Following this, the Illini made the NCAA Tournament as a 3 seed, and went on to beat Morehead State, Duquesne, and Iowa State before losing to eventual champion UConn.
+The Illini had one of their best seasons in history in 2023–24.
+With a 14–6 record, the Illini finished second in the Big Ten and proceeded to win the Big Ten Tournament against Wisconsin.
+Winning the Big Ten Tournament triggered an automatic contract extension, keeping Underwood under contract through the 2029-30 season.
+Following this, the Illini made the NCAA Tournament as a 3 seed and went on to beat Morehead State, Duquesne, and Iowa State before losing to eventual champion Connecticut.

-In the 2024-25 season, the Illini again qualified for the NCAA Tournament, beating Xavier in the first round before losing to Kentucky.
-Following the end of the season, Underwood received a contract extension, with his contract now running through the 2030-31 season.
+In the 2024–25 season, the Illini again qualified for the NCAA Tournament, beating Xavier in the first round before losing to Kentucky.
+Following the end of the season, Underwood received a contract extension, with his contract now running through the 2030–31 season.

+For the 2025–26 season, the Illini qualified for the NCAA Tournament as a 3 seed, defeating Penn, VCU, Houston, and Iowa in the South Regional to return to the Final Four for the first time since the 2005 season.